PelleLille/hsl-docs/operators.rst

 .. note::

-	Use the :func:`unset` function to unset values based on the key (index).
+	Use the :func:`unset` function to unset values based on the key (index) or slice.

 Logic (boolean)
 ---------------